sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 ### useRef

+#### Refs Basis

+- `ref` can bind to HTMLElement.
+- `ref` can either be a state that does not need to change too often.
+- `ref` can either be a state that should change as frequently as possible but should not trigger full re-rendering of the component.

+#### Ref Values

+- Mutable Value:
+  useRef() is useful for for keeping any mutable value around.
+- Lifecycle Value:
+  `useRef()` creates a plain JavaScript object, will give you the **same ref object** on every render.
+- Latest Value:
-- `useRef` read rendered props/state from **the future**.
+  `useRef` read rendered props/state from **the future**.
-  Generally, you should avoid reading or setting refs during rendering because they’re mutable.
+  Generally should avoid reading or setting refs during rendering because they’re **mutable**.
-  We want to keep the rendering predictable.
-- However, if we want to get the **latest** value of a particular prop or state, it's good to read/set `ref.current`.
+  However, if want to get the **latest** value of a particular prop or state, it's good to read/set `ref.current`.

 ```js